mehulagg/gitlab/.gitlab/issue_templates/Design Sprint.md

 Each Sprint day outcomes and material will be documented in a separate issue under the Design Sprint epic.

 * **Mural** (You can join as anonymous but we need to be able to identify input against names, so please create an account beforehand.<br/>
 We will use Mural for most of the Sprint collaboration.
-Some of the things we will do in Mural: create artefacts like affinity diagrams from participants' input, use post-its to comment on each other's points and to add notes, vote on ideas and solutions, create the first draft of the prototype.
+Some of the things we will do in Mural:
+    * Create artifacts like affinity diagrams from participants' input
+    * Use post-its to comment on each other's points and to add notes
+    * Vote on ideas and solutions
+    * Create the first draft of the prototype.
 The Mural link to the collaboration project will be provided in the issue before the start of the Design Sprint.

 * **Video and/or screen recording tool** (Loom, Quicktime, Zoom or another tool you are using).<br/>